MaritaGomez21/MaritaGomez21.github.io/_posts/2024-08-07-Event-Management-System.markdown

 ---
 >CampApex.org is a great free resource for those learning Apex.
 Highly recommend for hands on experience.

-**Currently in progress**

 # Background
-This Scenario, Data Model, User Stories belong to CampApex.org.
-The following is a brief summary of solutions that I put together (1 solution in code the other declaratively).
+This Scenario, Data Model, and User Stories belong to CampApex.org.
+The following is a brief summary of solutions that I put together.

 Primary goal was to practice writing Apex triggers and Apex classes.
-This exercise can then be extended by providing a 2nd solution (declarative version) with same result, write my version of Apex tests, and add import sample data to create appropriate reports and dashboards.
+This exercise can then be extended by providing a 2nd solution (declarative version) with same result, write my version of Apex tests, and import sample data to create appropriate reports and dashboards.

 # 01 - Initializing Event Status upon Creation